34 Da4 Zhuang2 大壯

 The 4th Line

-Text: To persist is auspicious; regret will be gone.
-The fence is broken and won’t have the horns be entangled in it.
+To persist is auspicious; regret will be gone.
+The fence is broken and will not have the horns be entangled in it.
 Zhuang (strength) is at the connecting part between a big cart and its wheel-shaft.

 Line 4 has passed the trial at position 3; now it reaches the upper trigram Zhen, to move, and represents Zhen.
 Provided that line 4 goes further and exchanges positions with line 5, the fence (i.e. trigram Zhen) will disappear and the upper trigram will become Kan (the abyss, water), which is a wheel.
 Strength (i.e. masculine line 5) firmly connects the wheel-shaft to the big cart, so the cart can travel far.

-Commentary on the image: The fence is broken and won’t have the horns be entangled in it, which encourages moving forward.
+Commentary on the image: The fence is broken and will not have the horns be entangled in it, which encourages moving forward.

 The barrier is broken, strength becomes available and the